There are several key differences between a medical savings account (MSA) and a health savings account (HSA).

 In both plans, you will be subject to income tax.
 There is also additional taxation for early withdrawal if you take out money for something besides medical expenses.
 This additional taxation varies with the type of spending account -- with MSAs, it's 15 percent additional tax, and for HSAs, it's 10 percent.

-For more information about MSAs and HSAs, check out the links on the next page.
+For more information about MSAs and HSAs, check out the links below.